sundar0428/srebootcamp-mindree/README.md

 # srebootcamp-mindree
-This repo is to learn Google Cloud and creating resources
+This repo is to begin SRE bootcamp project